rask/ottorask.com/README.md

 # rask/ottorask.com

 My personal website.
 Contains a blog and some content pages.
-Built with Gutenberg.
+Built with Zola.

 ## Building

-Requires [Gutenberg](https://getgutenberg.io).
+Requires [Zola](https://getzola.org) (formerly _Gutenberg_).
 Clone this repository and inside it run

-    $ gutenberg build
+    $ zola build

 To build a production version use

-    $ gutenberg --config ./config.production.toml build
+    $ zola --config ./config.production.toml build

 The static site will be built into `public/` from which it can be copy-pasted into a server document root.

+For development you can serve a hot-reloaded version locally using

+    $ zola serve

 ## Custom tooling